ShaneBeeStudios/McDeob/README.md

 ## Building/Compiling
 If you wish to compile the jar yourself, simply clone the repo and run:
 `mvn clean package`
-If you want the macOS DMG file (app) run:
+If you want the macOS APP and DMG file run:
 `mvn clean package -P macos`
 Super Simple!!!